mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 * Metadata
 	A part of the device that contains values that describe the device class or device instance

+* Class Metadata
+	Metadata elements that are common for all devices of the class.

+* Device Metadata (Instance Metadata)
+	Metadata elements that apply for instances of the class.
+Examples are the geographic location, software version, name, id.

 * Messages
-  data that is sent between the device and the cloud
+  	Data that is being sent between the device and the cloud

 ## Microsoft's device twin